-Lobsters is a technology-focused community centered around link aggregation and discussion, launched on July 1st, 2012.
-The current administrator is Peter (pushcx) Bhat Harkins, contact him with any support issues.
+Lobsters is a computing-focused community centered around link aggregation and discussion, launched on July 1st, 2012.
+The current administrator is Peter Bhat Harkins ("pushcx"), contact him with any support issues.
 Lobsters was created by joshua stein with some specific design goals in mind to avoid problems faced by other link aggregation sites:

 When links/stories are submitted, they must be tagged by the submitter from a list of predefined tags.
-Users can choose to filter out all submissions with particular tags, but rather than use rigidly segmented sub-forums that users must each subscribe to, all users see all stories by default.
-The reason for this is threefold:
+Users can choose to filter out or subscribe to all submissions with particular tags (example).
+All users see all stories by default.
+The tagging system works this way for three reasons:

 It keeps the site on-topic by only allowing a predefined list of tags.
 These tags represent what most of the users of the site want to read, so content that does not fit into any of those categories should not be submitted.
 It also keeps stories organized and more easily searchable.